Internal Transit System

 Awareness often moves before we know what to call it.

 Internal Transit names that movement without turning it into something you have to control.
-It helps you recognize what awareness is already doing when the environment is quiet enough to notice it.
+It helps you recognize what awareness is already doing when experience becomes quiet enough to notice it.

 Transit does not create movement.
-It makes what is already happening easier to recognize.
+It makes ongoing movement easier to recognize.

 What Transit Is